-Our Finest* salmon is reared in Scottish waters off the coast of West Scotland, Shetland and Orkney and in addition to meeting our welfare standards, are certified to Global G.A.P and RSPCA Assured standard.
+Our Finest* salmon are reared in Scottish waters off the coast of West Scotland, Shetland and Orkney and in addition to meeting our welfare standards, are certified to Global G.A.P and RSPCA Assured standards.

-Our organic salmon is reared to Naturland, Debio or Soil Association organic standards and salmon are reared at low stocking numbers and fed an organic diet.
+Our organic salmon are reared to Naturland, Debio or Soil Association organic standards and salmon are reared at low stocking numbers and fed an organic diet.